TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 {{< accordion title="Other individuals reviewed and validated by the Ministry of Culture." suffix="3." bottomless="true" >}}

 * Proof of accomplishments in arts administration and cultural management acknowledged by the MOC.
 {{< /accordion >}}

+### 7. Those with experience in the “new” cultural industries

+{{< accordion title="Have experience as a manager or core member of an R&D team that has helped with an IPO of a company in a cultural and creative industry overseen by the Ministry of Culture (including visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content) in another country." suffix="1." bottomless="true" >}}
+Append all of the following:

+* News clippings or other supporting documentation concerning the IPO on a foreign exchange.
+* For high-level managers working in a managerial capacity at the aforementioned enterprise, certification of related work or resignation.
+For core R&D team members, certification of related work on or resignation from this position.

+**Note: Industries overseen by the MOC are those listed in Paragraph 1 to Paragraph 7 and Paragraph 15 of Article 3 of the Development of the Cultural and Creative Industries Act, and include the visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content.**
+{{< /accordion >}}

+{{< accordion title="Have experience as a high-level manager or core member of an R&D team that has been involved with a merger with a public company in a cultural and creative industry overseen by the Ministry of Culture  (including visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content) in another country." suffix="2." bottomless="true" >}}
+Append all of the following:

+* News clippings or other supporting documentation concerning the IPO of other companies on a foreign exchange.
+* News clippings or other documentation concerning the firm’s acquisition at or over US$3 million by a publicly traded company.
+* For high-level managers working in a managerial capacity at the aforementioned enterprise, certification of related work or resignation.
+For core R&D team members, certification of related work on or resignation from this position.

+**Note: Industries overseen by the MOC are those listed in Paragraph 1 to Paragraph 7 and Paragraph 15 of Article 3 of the Development of the Cultural and Creative Industries Act, and include the visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content.**
+{{< /accordion >}}

+{{< accordion title="Have experience as a manager of a venture capital company or fund that has invested overseas or has participated in a Taiwan government project in an industry overseen by the Ministry of Culture (including visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content) in another country." suffix="3." bottomless="true" >}}
+Append all of the following:

+* For high-level managers working in a managerial capacity at the aforementioned enterprise, certification of related work or resignation, as well as one or all of the following:

+  * Managerial experience at a venture capital firm or fund that has invested in innovation or business overseas valued at over US$3 million.
+  * Experience as a high-level manager at a venture capital firm or fund investing at least US$600,000 in an innovation or business project in connection with a Taiwan government project.

+**Note: Industries overseen by the MOC are those listed in Paragraph 1 to Paragraph 7 and Paragraph 15 of Article 3 of the Development of the Cultural and Creative Industries Act, and include the visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content.**
+{{< /accordion >}}

+{{< accordion title="Other individuals reviewed and validated by the Ministry of Culture." suffix="4." bottomless="true" >}}
+Append all of the following:

+* Related documentation

+**Note: Industries overseen by the MOC are those listed in Paragraph 1 to Paragraph 7 and Paragraph 15 of Article 3 of the Development of the Cultural and Creative Industries Act, and include the visual arts, music and performance art, cultural assets application and exhibition and performance facility, handicraft, film, radio and television broadcast, publication, pop music, and cultural content.**
+{{< /accordion >}}